alloverse/allo-marketplace/README.md

 How to use:

-1. Make sure your working copy of marketplace is completely clean
+1. Make sure your working copy of marketplace and all its submodules are completely clean
 2. Run the upgrade script of choice
 3. Test all the apps to make sure they work after
 4. If using second or third upgrade script: `bash scripts/push-apps.sh`